EduArt-Robotik/edu_lib_sensorring/doc/sw_interface.md

 # Software interface of the library

-The installed library exports four header files which define the interface of the library.
+The software interface of the Sensorring library is defined in four header files which are installed with the library.

 ## MeasurementManager.hpp
 The header [MeasurementManager.hpp](../include/sensorring/MeasurementManager.hpp) defines the central class `manager::MeasurementManager`.
 The MeasurementManager runs a looping state machine in a thread which handles all communication with the sensors, times all measurements and processes them.
 The class must be instantiated with a parameter set of type `manager::ManagerParams`.
 The implementation of the parameters is described below and all individual parameters are explained [here](parameters.md).